mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 You can learn more about doing a sketch from blue sketch to digital painting `here in a tutorial by David Revoy <http://www.davidrevoy.com/article239/cleaning-blue-lines-sketch-in-krita>`_.

-After you have a clean black and white line-art you may need to erase the white color and keep only black line-art, to achieve that go to :menuselection:`Filters --> Color --> Color to Alpha`.
+After you have a clean black and white line art you may need to erase the white color and keep only black line art, to achieve that go to :menuselection:`Filters --> Color --> Color to Alpha`.
 Use the dialog box to turn all the white areas of the image transparent.
 The Color Picker is set to White by default.
 If you have imported scanned art and need to select another color for the paper color then you would do it here.

 .. image:: /images/en/Color-to-alpha.png
     :alt: color to alpha dialog box

-This will convert the white color in your line-art to alpha i.e. it will make the white transparent leaving only the line art.
-Your line-art can be in grey-scale color space, this is a unique feature in Krita which allows you to keep a layer in a color-space independent from the image.
+This will convert the white color in your line art to alpha i.e. it will make the white transparent leaving only the line art.
+Your line art can be in grey-scale color space, this is a unique feature in Krita which allows you to keep a layer in a color-space independent from the image.

 Laying in Flat Colors
 ^^^^^^^^^^^^^^^^^^^^^